Swedishbasementdweller/HPM-for-multiplayer-reworked/README.txt

 New Update Features:

+Major fixes:
+-Rebalanced the national values
+-Problematic localization has been fixed
+-Added extra 0.001 pop growth flat from reasearching certain commerce techs -The speedboats stay!
+-The texture pack has been returned back to HPM -Mobilization size impact has been adjusted

+Special thanks to:
+-Tuplavee for pulling another all-nighter to fix and  this mod -Hgramofficial for working on the mod, and coming up with feedback and new ideas -Klink for moderating the work

+Version 0.4 Features:

 -Further reduced the prestige required for Gran Colombia and La Plata from 10 to 5 -Lowered militancy from failed CB's from 2.5 to 1 -Added prestige hits from failed CB's from 0 to base -10